 All of these vehicles can park in regular parking spaces.
-Special spaces for motorcycles and mopeds are located in/on: the southwest side of the University Union facing the Engineering Building, near the loading docks of the Engineering Building and the Library, in front of the West Gym, Lot F1, Lot F2, Lot H, Lot J, Lot K, Lot Q2 and Lot T1.
+In addition, special spaces for motorcycles and mopeds are located in/on: the southwest side of the University Union facing the Engineering Building, near the loading docks of the Engineering Building and the Library, in front of the West Gym, Lot F1, Lot F2, Lot H, Lot J, Lot K, Lot Q2, and Lot T.

 Snowmobiles and all-terrain vehicles may not be operated on University grounds without specific permission from the University Police or Parking Services.